flyimg/flyup-img-files-middleware/tests/README.md

 ### Integration

-In this project integration tests define the API of the application, thay are stored in the `/tests` folder and are called specs.
+In this project integration tests define the API of the application, they are stored in the `/tests` folder and are called specs.

 ## Watching